Jamesits/SvcGuest/README.md

     * [ ] WantedBy
     * [ ] RequiredBy

-Master branch is unstable; if you have no issue running one of the releases and don't need any new function, then you don't need to upgrade.
+Master branch is unstable; please use a tag.
+If you have no issue running one of the releases and don't need any new function, then you don't need to upgrade.

 ## Notes